tyrell-corp/lockpicker/README.md

 then boots into a transient custom/open/insecure recovery,
 then relocks the bootloader from inside that recovery.

-Can also flash a new bootloader version,
+Can also flash a new bootloader or stock recovery version,
 or help you install a ROM via the transient recovery,
 or merely unlock the bootloader.